ruohanhuang971/React_study/React-Course/README.md

     -   create variable that persist between renders
         -   ex: previous state, setTimeout id, etc.
     -   selecting and storing DOM elements

+**useReducer**

+-   use cases:
+    -   components have a lot of state variables and updates spread all over the component
+    -   multiple state updates need to happen at the same time (as reaction to the same event, like "state game")
+    -   updating one piece of state depends on one or multiple other pieces of state
+-   store related states in a state object
+-   reducer is a pure function that takes current state and action and return the next state
+-   action: object that describes how to update state {type, payload}
+-   dispatch: function to trigger state update